Gabriele Gast: Espionage

 After agreeing to help, Gast soon found herself sent on an intensive spycraft course, including hands-on training with the latest in covert communications equipment.
 She was given a Stasi code name, "Gisela", which came with a false passport and a new handbag, incorporating a well concealed secret compartment.
 Back home in Aachen, every Tuesday evening at the same time she tuned into a shortwave radio station from East Germany and carefully wrote down a long line of numbers, read out in a monotone, without further elaboration, by a "radio presenter".
 When she decrypted the messages from Schmidt she found some were instructions while others were simply encouraging love messages.
 An arrangement was set in place whereby she should visit East Berlin every three months.
 A more specific early assignment involved contacting a fellow student and getting him to meet up with a Stasi agent masquerading as a financial consultant.
-There is speculation that this seemingly inconsequential challenge was an early "test" (which evidently she passed).
+There is speculation that this seemingly inconsequential challenge was an early "test" which she passed.